kasper/phoenix/docs/docs/api/17-modal.md

 - `icon` dynamic property for the icon displayed in the modal
 - `text` dynamic property for the text displayed in the modal

+### 2.7.0+

+- `isInput` dynamic property for whether the modal behaves as an input modal
+- `textDidChange` callback function to call when the input modal’s text field value changes, receives the value as the first argument for the callback

 ## Constructor

 - `new Modal()` constructs and returns a new modal